Celebrating Delia Derbyshire: A Pioneer in Music History

 Website: deliaderbyshireday.com

-Creativity & Discovery: Delia’s work invites playful experimentation with sound.
-Children can imitate her approach: everyday objects, found sounds, tape-loops (or their digital equivalents) yield musical magic.
+Delia’s work invites playful experimentation with sound.
+Children can imitate her approach.
+Everyday objects and found sounds, along with tape loops (or their digital equivalents), yield musical magic.

-Performance & Composition: Use her story as a springboard to composition projects: “How might we create our own ‘Doctor Who theme’ using found sounds?”
+Use her story as a springboard for composition projects.
+Ask students, “How might we create our own ‘Doctor Who theme’ using found sounds?”
+This encourages creativity and collaboration.

-Celebration & School Culture: Hosting a DD Day activity aligns with wider school culture, gives you a hook for assemblies, whole-school days, cross-curricular links (history, computing, art).
+Hosting a DD Day activity aligns with wider school culture.
+It provides a hook for assemblies, whole-school days, and cross-curricular links (history, computing, art).

 Here are some actionable ideas you can adapt into your planning or as a specific cross-phase project:

-Compose & share: Using classroom tech (iPads, Chromebooks, GarageBand/ChromeAudio etc), children design their own “space-theme” or “everyday-objects” soundtrack.
+Compose & Share: Using classroom tech (iPads, Chromebooks, GarageBand/ChromeAudio, etc.), children can design their own “space-theme” or “everyday-objects” soundtrack.
 Share it on your school website or social media for DD Day.

-Computing: Explore how sounds are edited, layered, filtered.
+Computing: Explore how sounds are edited, layered, and filtered.

-Science: Sound waves, pitch, timbre, what happens when you reverse tape or stretch a sound.
+Science: Investigate sound waves, pitch, timbre, and what happens when you reverse tape or stretch a sound.

 Art/DT: Build your own “sound-object” instruments (lampshade, tin can, rubber band box) — much in the spirit of Delia’s approach.

-Champion in a newsletter or school blog: Feature Delia, include photos of the pupils’ work, link to the DD Day website, invite parents to hear work and join a listening session.
+Champion in a Newsletter or School Blog: Feature Delia, include photos of the pupils’ work, link to the DD Day website, and invite parents to hear the work and join a listening session.

-BBC Ten Pieces have some fantastic lesson plans and resources linked to the Doctor Who Theme suitable for KS2 here.
+BBC Ten Pieces: They have some fantastic lesson plans and resources linked to the Doctor Who Theme suitable for KS2 here.

 Musician of the Month Resources

-Launch our assembly: Introduce Delia — her story, her work, why she matters.
+Launch Our Assembly: Introduce Delia — her story, her work, and why she matters.
 Play a snippet of the Doctor Who theme, then invite children to imagine how it was made (no synthesiser, just tape loops!).

 Knowledge Organisers and Quizzes: Read more deeply into the key events of her life and take a quiz to see what children can remember.